Young Savage

-'Young Savage' was also improbably named as record of the week on Mark & Lard's Radio 1 show in 2002.
+"Young Savage" was also improbably named as record of the week on Mark & Lard's Radio 1 show in 2002.

-The B-Side of 'Young Savage' is a live version of "Slip Away", recorded during a gig at The Rainbow in London in 1977.
+The B-Side of "Young Savage" is a live version of "Slip Away", recorded during a gig at The Rainbow in London in 1977.

-'Young Savage' is one of four live tracks featured on the Retro EP (IEP 8), released on 10 February 1978.
+"Young Savage" is one of four live tracks featured on the Retro EP (IEP 8), released on 24 February 1978.
 This performance was recorded at the Marquee in London.

-The live version as featured on the 'Retro EP' is also one of the bonus tracks on the 2006 edition of Ha!-Ha!-Ha!.
+The live version as featured on the Retro EP is also one of the bonus tracks on the 2006 edition of Ha!
+Ha!
+Ha!.

-'Young Savage' was a regular feature of Ultravox live shows and was included in the set performed on their last tour with John Foxx in the USA during February and March 1979.
+"Young Savage" was a regular feature of Ultravox live shows and was included in the set performed on their last tour with John Foxx in the US during February and March 1979.

 The song was not performed live again until a new version was played by John Foxx as part of his live set with Louis Gordon in Japan during September 2008 and for the first time in the UK for thirty years at Cargo in London on 16 October 2008.

-The song was featured in the film Awaydays and also accompanies its trailer.
-On BBC 6 Music, 13 December 2013, Brett Anderson and Mat Osman of Suede chose the song as one of their playlist; Brett described it as 'really exciting - glammy, punky, violent.'
+The song was featured in the 2009 film Awaydays and also accompanies its trailer.
+On BBC 6 Music, 13 December 2013, Brett Anderson and Mat Osman of Suede chose the song as one of their playlist; Brett described it as "really exciting - glammy, punky, violent."